ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Example: Group by function
 --------------------------

-In the previous section you already saw an example for using groups in order to cluster hosts that have the same function.
+In the previous section, you already saw an example of using groups in order to cluster hosts that have the same function.
 This allows you, for example, to define firewall rules inside a playbook or role affecting only database servers: